 ASC Topic No. 815 - Derivatives and Hedging provides guidance on determining what types of instruments or embedded features in an instrument issued by a reporting entity can be considered indexed to its own stock for the purpose of evaluating the first criteria of the scope exception in the pronouncement on accounting for derivatives.
 These requirements can affect the accounting for warrants and convertible preferred instruments issued by the Company.

-At June 30, 2018 and 2017, the Company had warrants resulting from equity offerings in May 2014 and June 2014 that do not have fixed settlement provisions because their conversion and exercise prices may be lowered if the Company issues securities at lower prices in the future.
-The Company concluded that the instruments are not indexed to the Company's stock and are to be treated as derivative liabilities.
-In determining the fair value of the derivative liabilities, the Company used the Black-Scholes option pricing model at June 30, 2018 and 2017.
+At June 30, 2018, the Company had warrants resulting from equity offerings in May 2014 and June 2014 that do not have fixed settlement provisions because their conversion and exercise prices may be lowered if the Company issues securities at lower prices in the future.
+The Company concluded that the instruments are not indexed to the Company's stock.
+These 2,574,570 warrants expired in the year ended June 30, 2019.

+Until September 30, 2018, the Company followed ASC Topic No 815 and treated the warrants as derivative liabilities.
+In determining the fair value of the derivative liabilities, the Company used the Black-Scholes option pricing model at June 30, 2018.